A guide for millennials to start investing

 Learn the types of accounts

-These are just a few of the most popular types of accounts, but there are others to know about as well.
+These are some of the most popular types of accounts, but there are others worth knowing about as well.

 Best investments for millennials